nayaz22/Python-Programs-Algorithms-Tutorial/README.md

 # Python Algorithms-Tutorial
-Python Tutorial is for Beginners, Here you can Find various Data Science Algorithms and you will learn how to implement that Algorithms in Python.
+Python Tutorial is for Beginners, Here you can find various Data Science Algorithms and you will learn how to implement that Algorithms in Python.
 This Programs will help you to Increase your Programming skills in Python.
 If you are a Absolute Beginner i will suggest you to follow the given link and learn in w3school to understand the Syntax and Basics  of Python link: https://www.w3schools.com/python/

 * Create Your Github Account